 Your spine is made of many bones called vertebrae.
 Your spinal cord runs downward through a canal in the center of these bones.
 The spinal cord is a bundle of nerves that carries messages between the brain and the rest of the body for movement and sensation.

 Acute spinal cord injury (SCI) is due to a traumatic injury that bruises, partially tears, or completely tears the spinal cord.
 SCI is a common cause of permanent disability and death in children and adults.

 Many things can cause SCI.
 The more common injuries occur when the area of the spine or neck is bent or compressed, as in the following:

 - Motor vehicle accidents (automobiles, motorcycles, and being struck as a pedestrian)

 - Infections that form an abscess on the spinal cord

 - Birth injuries, which typically affect the spinal cord in the neck area

 What are the risk factors for acute spinal cord injury?

 Some people are at higher risk for SCI than others.
-More than half of all SCIs occur among young people between the ages of 16 and 30 years.
-The majority of people who suffer SCI are male.
-African Americans are at higher risk for SCI than whites.
+Average age at the time of injury has increased over the past few decades and is currently 42 years.
+Most people who suffer SCIs are male.
+Non-Hispanic whites are at higher risk for SCI than any other ethnic group.